softeng-fis-uan/django-api/README.md

 # Sample application

 This is a sample application exposing a generic API to store data in a JSON field.
 Data has an id and a name that cab be used to categorize the data you are storing. this can be used to store any JSON data in a simple way.

 This application has been built with Django 3 and DRF and is intended to be used as example in laboratories where we need to store data using a RestFul API.

+## Install

+1. Run `pipenv install` to install dependencies under a new virtualenv.

+2. Open a shell in thenew virtualenv using `pipenv shell`.

+3. Create the database using `python app/manage.py migrate`.

+4. Start the server using `python app/manage.py runserver`.

-## Usage
+## API Usage

 This API allow the storage of a JSON payload including a name and a key, e.g.